7 must-do activities in Seoul from Klook, KKday and Trazy

 We booked this day tour from Seoul on Klook for about SGD100+ per person.
 The tour has a couple of options which allows you to choose the places you want to go.
 We went for the option with all four destinations.

-After the experience, I’ll recommend to skip Petit France and go for the option with Garden of Morning Calm, Nami Island and Ganchon Rail Park.
+After the experience, I’ll recommend skipping Petit France and go for the option with Garden of Morning Calm, Nami Island and Ganchon Rail Park.
 Honestly, I wasn’t a big fan of Petit France and would rather get more time at the other stops.

 Meetup at Myeongdong